Yasteer/Audio-Spectrum-LED-Analyser/README.md

 # Improvements
 1. Use an external RAM module to increase 512 KB of UNO SRAM --> Allows for more resolution in FFT calculation
-2. Use more LEDS for a bigger frequency visual spectrum 3.Perhaps use an additional sensor and combine ADC readings for more accuracy
+2. Use more LEDS for a bigger frequency visual spectrum
+3. Perhaps use an additional sensor and combine ADC readings for more accuracy